onelogin/terraform-provider-onelogin/docs/data-sources/apps_instance.md

 - `post_logout_redirect_uri` (String) OIDC Apps only
 - `redirect_uri` (String) OIDC Apps only Comma or newline separated list of valid redirect uris for the OpenId Connect Authorization Code flow.
 - `refresh_token_expiration_minutes` (Number)
-- `signature_algorithm` (String) This is for SAML Apps ONLY.
-One of the following:
-  - SHA-1
-  - SHA-256
-  - SHA-348
-  - SHA-512
 - `token_endpoint_auth_method` (Number) OIDC Apps only Number of minutes the refresh token will be valid for.